 These codes report care given to patients residing in a long-term care facility that provides room and board, as well as other personal assistance services.
-The facility's services do not include a medical component, and typical times have not been established.
+The facility's services do not include a medical component.

 Home Services (99341-99350)